Skip to content

 Read Time Series Data

 A standard SWAT+ simulation generates TXT files with time series columns: day, mon, and yr for day, month, and year, respectively.
-To create a time series DataFrame that includes a new date column with datetime.date objects.
-Additionally, the method can optionally save the resulting DataFrame to a JSON file.
-This is controlled by the parameters save_df and json_file: setting save_df=True enables the saving process, and json_file specifies the path where the DataFrame will be written.
+The following method creates a time series DataFrame that includes a new date column with datetime.date objects and save the resulting DataFrame to a JSON file.

 has_units=True,